b45ch1/algopy/README.rst

 Alternatives:

+    There are nowadays many alternatives like `PYTORCH`_ which provide a more efficient way for backpropagation on CPU/GPUs.

-    If you are looking for a robust tool for AD in Python you should try:
+    For AD in Python you can also have a look at

         * `PYADOLC`_ a Python wrapper for ADOL-C (C++)
         * `PYCPPAD`_ a Python wrapper for  CppAD (C++)